mui/material-ui/docs/data/base/components/number-input/number-input.md

 {{"demo": "UseNumberInput.js", "defaultCodeOpen": false}}

 Here's an example of a "compact" number input component using the hook that only consists of the stepper buttons.
-In this demo, `onValueChange` is used to write the latest value of the component to a state variable.
+In this demo, `onChange` is used to write the latest value of the component to a state variable.

 {{"demo": "UseNumberInputCompact.js", "defaultCodeOpen": false}}